VadymV/document_relevance/README.md

 - All settings are defined in ``configuration.yaml``.
 The folder ``data_prepared_for_benchmark`` must be copied to ``work_dir`` in ``configuration.yaml`` or a symbolic link must be created.
-- Run the experiments:``uv run python run_experiments.py --eeg_model=EM --language_model=LM --experiment=EXPERIMENT``, where EM, LM, EXPERIMENT is the desired parameters.
+- Run the experiments:``uv run python run_experiments.py --eeg_model=EM --language_model=LM --experiment=EXPERIMENT``, where EM, LM, EXPERIMENT are the desired parameters.
 See help for more details.

-## Generate figures
+## Generate LaTeX tables and figures
 - ``uv run python generate_latex_tables.py`` will generate Tables 1-4 in the paper.
 - ``uv run python generate_correleation_figures.py`` will generate figures 7 and 8 in the paper (+ Supplementary).
 - ``uv run python generate_erp_figures.py`` will generate Figure 3 in the paper.